Fly Bryce Canyon

 “We’ve been there for decades,” said Paul Cox with pride, of his high-flying family’s close relationship with the Garfield County-owned airport.

 Paul’s father Glenn got the whole ”flying Cox” thing started, as his love for aeronautics resulted in him becoming an CAA/FAA inspector.
 “I kind of grew up with airplanes,” admitted Paul, with a grin.
 “We began Bryce Canyon Airlines in 1977.”

 In that capacity, Cox pilots both helicopter and fixed wing airplanes for Bryce Air.
 The company has offered numerous affordable scenic and charter options through the years.
-They also fly to Monument Valley and the Grand Staircase-Escalante National Monument.
+They also fly to Monument Valley and over the Grand Staircase-Escalante National Monument.
 They specialize in flying handicapped, elderly and children on their tours.